-Cringingly hilarious U.K. fly-on-the-wall mocu has developed from a minor cult hit into a water cooler classic.
-After two seasons, skein bowed out with a festive two-parter that offered perfect combination of belly laughs and astute pathos, and allowed Gervais and Merchant to complete storylines, including a capper for insufferable boss David Brent.
+Little by little the cringingly hilarious U.K. fly-on-the-wall mocu “The Office” has developed from a minor cult hit into a water cooler classic.
+After two seasons on the BBC — and with creators Ricky Gervais and Stephen Merchant adamant there would be no third (though regular season episodes of the show are just now making the rounds Friday nights on BBC America) — the skein bowed out with a festive two-parter that offered the perfect combination the of belly laughs and astute pathos, and allowed Gervais and Merchant to complete storylines, including a capper for insufferable boss David Brent (played by Gervais).

 The end of series two saw a humiliated Brent made redundant at his job running the Slough branch of paper supply company Wernham Hogg; his lackey Gareth (Mackenzie Crook) promoted to take over, and lovelorn Tim (Martin Freeman) rejected by receptionist Dawn (Lucy Davis) after finally mustering the courage to ask her to leave her boyfriend.

 Dawn and her boyfriend are staying at his sister’s house in Miami, with Dawn talking to the camera about the Tim Incident while baby-sitting the sister’s child.
 Meanwhile back in Blighty, Brent has a new “executive” job as a traveling salesman of cleaning supplies.
 He has spent all his money after leaving Wernham Hogg recording a single and making a staggeringly cringe-worthy pop video, and now spends his evenings at tawdry nightclubs as a minor celebrity from “that documentary, ‘The Office.’ ”